jostylr/literate-programming/lp6.md

 Each line is of one of four basic types:

 1. Header.
-This signifies a new block.
-If it jumps in level by two or more levels, then it is considered an internal block instead of a new independent block.
-Thus, it is attached to the parent and is not seen from the outside.
-Think tests and examples.
+This signifies a new hblock.
 2. Code line.
-This is a line indented with 4 spaces (maybe a tab?)
-If that is true, it gets put into the code block of the current type.
+This is a line indented with (possibly a tab followed by) 4 spaces.
+Stored in cblock.
 3. Directive/Type switch.
-If a line starts with all caps or a ., then it has the potential to be a directive (such as FILE command)  or a to switch the code block to a new type or name.
+If a line starts with all caps or a ., then it has the potential to be a directive (such as FILE command)  or to create/switch the code block to a new type or name.
 What happens is very dependent on what is found there.
 4. Plain text.
 This just is for reading and gets put into a plain text block without it being useful, presumably.

 All lines in a block do get put into storage in order for safe-keeping (some raw output, for example, could be useful).